TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 32/Ezekiel 32.11.md

 ---

-For thus saith the Lord Jehovah: The sword of the king of Babylon shall come upon thee.
+For thus says the Lord Yahweh: The sword of the king of Babylon shall come on you.